View Workflow Executions in Medusa Admin

 2. Click on the workflow execution to view it.

-On the workflow execution's page, you'll find multiple sections with the execution's details.
+On the workflow execution's page, you'll find multiple sections containing the execution's details.

 Workflow executions details